joaoVictorS/JoaoVictorS/README.md

 ## ⚡ Technologies
 Talk to me about
-- Front-end development using Angular , Reactjs, Vuejs.
+- Front-end development using Reactjs, Angular, Vuejs.
-- Backend development using Node, Node with NestJs and Redux, PHP with Laravel,python with Django.
+- Backend development using Node, Node with NestJs and Redux, PHP with Laravel,Python with Django.
 - Server-render using Angular Universal.
 - Creating scalable cloud architecture using Docker, Docker-Compose, Microsoft Azure and AWS.
 - Project Management and CD/CI using Gitlab-CI and Jenkins..